 - You will be asked to wash your hands before entry to the main areas of the home – all door codes have been changed to facilitate this.

 - Please limit your visit to the designated area, which has been specifically designed to limit the infection risk.

 - Please do not go into communal areas.

-- Ensure you wash your hands if you cough, sneeze or use the toilet.
-Good hand washing techniques are essential.
+- Ensure you wash your hands if you cough or sneeze; Good hand washing techniques are essential.

 Washing hands Tip: Use warm water and soap.
 Wash hands for the time it takes to sing Happy Birthday twice through.

 What we are doing to minimise risk of infection

 We are following the Government and Public Health England advice.